ichinco/math_notes/_posts/2020-04-05-string-algo-manachers.md

 understanding of this algorith, all of whom are represented in the references.

 The proof of linearity is my own.
-However, I apologise profusely that ideas often overlap in shape and presentation, especially if they are very wrong or very right.
+If similarity with your work appear here without due reference, I do apologise profusely that ideas often overlap in shape and presentation, especially if they are very wrong or very right.

 ## Reference